Yes Please!: Composition and lyrics

 "Stinkin' Thinkin'" details Shaun Ryder's time in rehabilitation.
 Its title phrase came from an American doctor who treated Ryder: "Listen, don't be thinking negative thoughts, it's stinking thinking".
 Part of the lyrics also deal with the relationships between band members and the state of Factory Records, as well as being lifted from a Brian Eno interview.
 "Monkey in the Family" is a bass-centric track with an electro song arrangement in the style of EMF and Jesus Jones and Arabic vocalizations.
 Ryder said the lyrics stemmed from Frantz writing down various words and telling him to include as many of them as he could.
 "Sunshine and Love" is driven by Talking Heads-lite percussion, with a gospel-esque chorus section from Rowetta.
-"Dustman" sees Ryder yelling the lyrics incomprehensibly and out of time with the music, which consisted of bongos, scratch guitar playing, and a Hammond organ.
+"Dustman" sees Ryder yelling the lyrics incomprehensibly and not in unison with the music, which consisted of bongos, scratch guitar playing, and a Hammond organ.

 "Angel" is about visiting a doctor; part of the lyrics were lifted from a newspaper article that quoted Marlene Dietrich.
 Shaun Ryder wrote "Cut 'em Loose Bruce" after hearing a story of a judge letting crack users off scot-free.
 With the song, Whelan said the band attempted to make darker Caribbean music.
 "Theme from Netto" is an instrumental track – Ryder claimed "Netto is Mancunian for Nothing" – that Davis wanted to write and is followed by the 1970s disco song "Love Child".
 The final song of the album, "Cowboy Dave", was written in reference to Dave Rowbotham, former guitarist of Factory band the Durutti Column, who was murdered by an unknown assailant; the song speculates that the perpetrator was his girlfriend, who discovered his body.
 The members of Happy Mondays were questioned by the police as they were Factory associates and involved with drugs.
 Ryder said the lyrics were "what was said in that police interview, pretty much word for word".